After reading this article, you will be able to make money has a teacher beyond the salary you make working in your school.

 Some people that are into it don’t even have to the boldness to say so – only a few.
 But if not looked down upon poultry business in Nigeria can also be a huge source of income for any teacher that is willing to go into it.

 Back then, during my secondary school days, many of my teachers were into poultry or farm business.
-In fact, I remember then in particular that my mathematics teacher used to take us to his farm to help him when it’s time for harvest.
+In fact, I remember then in particular that my mathematics teacher used to take us to his farm to help him when it’s time to harvest.

 And when he harvests all his crops he sells about 90% to his fellow teachers.